Palace of Pizarro, Quito: History

-The place where the building stands today was assigned during the first plot of land in the city in 1534, a few days after the founding of the city of San Francisco de Quito, to the conquistador Francisco Pizarro, who never reached inhabit it because he resided in the city of Lima.
+The place where the building stands today was assigned during the first plot of land in the city in 1534, a few days after the founding of the city of San Francisco de Quito, to the conquistador Francisco Pizarro, who never got to inhabit it because he resided in the city of Lima.
 However, the two-story mansion that was built on the site was inhabited by his brother Gonzalo Pizarro and even his daughter Francisca Pizarro Yupanqui when she traveled with her mother, Inca Princess Quispe Sisa, to Spain to meet with the King in 1551.
 At the end of the 16th century, the Pizarros donated the house to the Mercedarian order, which would later divide the plot into various properties until the houses that currently occupy the original land were configured.

-The building underwent several changes over the next three centuries, including its characteristic Eclectic-style exterior ornamentation that draws so much attention within the set of historical structures that frame the most important square in the city of Quito, whose common denominator is rather the austerity of the Neoclassical.
+The building underwent several changes over the next three centuries, including its characteristic Eclectic-style exterior ornamentation made by the Italian architect Antonino Russo, that draws so much attention within the set of historical structures that frame the most important square in the city of Quito, whose common denominator is rather the austerity of the Neoclassical.

 It was the first building in Quito to be more than two storeys at five, when it was built in 1930.
 It was one of the first formal hotels in Quito, originally becoming the Majestic Hotel in 1943.
 As of 1986 it was still the Majestic Hotel, but it later closed and became a bank and then as administrative offices for the municipality of Quito.
 In 1978, this Old Town area became one of the first UNESCO "World Heritage Site", and is the largest site in Latin America.
 In 2005 a group of hoteliers provided investment to restore the building to its former glory.